RedTurtle/collective.contactauthor/README.rst

 Introduction
 ============

-A simple Plone customization for the "*Contact the author*" form.
+A Plone customization for the "*Contact the author*" form.

 Normally in Plone only authenticated member can send internal messages to the author.
 This product open the form also to anonymous users.

-When anonymous try to contact an author, they *must* provide also an email address and a captcha protection value.
+When anonymous try to contact an author, they must provide also an email address and a captcha protection value.

 .. image:: http://keul.it/images/plone/collective.contactauthor-0.1.0.png
    :alt: How the form looks like

+Please note that access to the ``author`` page is still guarded by the Plone setting "*Allow anyone to view 'about' information*" in the "*Security settings*" control panel.

+You can still edit the contact author configuration from the new "*Contact author settings*" to change this behavior.
+You can restore Plone default (where users must be authenticated) or freely enable it to all anoymous users (this can be dangerous... this option is only provided for some intranet purpose).

 Form protection
 ---------------